Abdominal obesity, hypertension, and diabetes is destroying your knee

 The negative impact of diabetes on joints could be explained by the induction of oxidative stress and pro-inflammatory cytokines (systemic low grade inflammation) and by joint tissues exposed to chronic high glucose concentration.
 7

-If you have questions about Metabolic syndrome and osteoarthritis joint pain, get help and information form our Caring Medical staff
+If you have questions about metabolic syndrome and osteoarthritis joint pain, get help and information from our Caring Medical staff

-2 Vasilyeva LV, Lakhin DI.
+3 Vasilyeva LV, Lakhin DI.
 Clinical features of osteoarthritis in patients with metabolic syndrome.
 Terapevticheskii arkhiv.
 2017;89(5):65.
+[Google Scholar]

 4 Courties A, Sellam J, Berenbaum F. Metabolic syndrome-associated osteoarthritis.
 Curr Opin Rheumatol.
 2017 Mar;29(2):214-222.
 [Google Scholar]

 5 Sun AR, Panchal SK, Friis T, Sekar S, Crawford R, Brown L, Xiao Y, Prasadam I. Obesity-associated metabolic syndrome spontaneously induces infiltration of pro-inflammatory macrophage in synovium and promotes osteoarthritis.
 PLoS One.
 2017 Aug 31;12(8):e0183693. doi: 10.1371/journal.pone.0183693. eCollection 2017.
 [Google Scholar]